RenaShahMSFT/SiteToSiteVPN/README.md

 ![VPN topology](./images/site2sitetopology.png)
 ![VPN topology](./images/site2siteTemplate.png)

-Note:We need Instructions for enabling Service Endpoint
+Note:We need Instructions for enabling Service Endpoint, or see if we can add it to the template.

 ## Prerequisites
 * You already have a storage account